selonkote/IPL-Dashboard/README.md

 * Orange Cap & Purple Cap Statistics
 * Toss Impact and Venue Analysis
 * Business Intelligence dashboard with actionable insights

+6. ScreenShot Demo
+7. Show what the dashboard looks like :